jk-jeon/jk-jeon.github.io/_posts/2022-02-16-jeaiii-algorithm.md

 ```
 (Demo: [https://godbolt.org/z/7TaqYa9h1](https://godbolt.org/z/7TaqYa9h1))

-**Note**: Looking at a [port](https://github.com/tearosccebe/fast_io/blob/e74bd525b6765a9f418137d9aebd193f133e400e/include/fast_io_core_impl/integers/jeaiii_method.h#L49) of James Anhalt's original algorithm, it seems that the above code is probably a little bit better than the original implementation (which can be confirmd in the benchmark below) because the original algorithm performs an addition after the first multiplication and shift, for digit length longer than some value.
+**Note**: Looking at a [port](https://github.com/tearosccebe/fast_io/blob/e74bd525b6765a9f418137d9aebd193f133e400e/include/fast_io_core_impl/integers/jeaiii_method.h#L49) of James Anhalt's original algorithm, it seems that the above code is probably a little bit better than the original implementation (which can be confirmed in the benchmark below) because the original algorithm performs an addition after the first multiplication and shift, for digit length longer than some value.
 With our choice of magic numbers, that is not necessary.

 # Benchmark